stratsys/Platform.Docs/docs/source/ad_sync/add_client-in_developers.rst

  .. image:: images/appSettings.png
    :width: 500

-3. Fill in the customers TenantId and CompanyCode
+3. Fill in the customers TenantId and CompanyCode.

 4. Copy the ClientId and paste it in the appSettings.json file.